 You won’t believe how delicious this Keto Salted Caramel Sauce is!
-Try it on top of your favorite low carb cakes, ice creams or eat it by the spoonful – no judgement here!
+Try it on top of your favorite low carb cakes, ice creams, or eat it by the spoonful – no judgment here!

 At the time I am writing this, I am also preparing for a holiday that is very near and dear to my heart…

 Cheesecake is my all-time favorite dessert and as far as I’m concerned, my Banana Bread Bottom Cheesecake is the best of the best.
 The recipe is great on its own, but topping it with caramel sauce really puts it over the top!